 Now press Enter on your keyboard.
 The formula will be calculated internally and you will see the calculated result in cell D4.

 Read More: Relative cell references in Excel

 By default when you pressed Enter, the active cell is now D5.
-Use up arrow(↑) key to make D4 as active cell again.
-Now locate the fill handle in the lower-right corner of the cell D4.
+Use up arrow(↑) key to make the D4 cell an active cell again.
+Now locate the fill handle in the lower-right corner of cell D4.